tests-always-included/libnss_exec/README.md

 Compiling and Installation
 --------------------------

-There are no external dependencies that are required.
+There are virtually no external dependencies that are required.
+The only thing that might be needed is `pthreads`.
 Just `cd` into the `libnss_http` directory and run:

     # This builds the library
     make